Tiyaan: Plot

 Pattabhiraman Giri is a Malayali Brahmin teacher living in North India.
-He is ordered to leave his house by Mahashay Bhagavan, a godman for building his ashram and claiming the surroundings for a land mafia.
+He is ordered to leave his house by Mahashay Bhagavan, a godman for building his ashram and giving the surroundings for a land mafia.
 The house was built by followers of Adi Shankara, ancestors of Giri by institution of a Chola king in North India.
 The house has a well, which has water throughout the year used by all of the villagers.
 Giri lives with his wife, Amba and daughter Arya teaching Sanskrit to aspirants.
 He is well respected as a pandit.

 Giri gets warned by an unknown middle aged man about the consequences he will have to face by going against the God man.
 However, he chooses to fight.
 He is asked to look upwards to the fire on the hill if he needs help.
 The Godman plays dirty and poisons Giri's daughter and she dies.
 Giri's own friends and supporters goes against him and joins the Godman fooled by his fake miracles.

 Mahashay Bhagavan and his followers visits Giri at night asking him to leave.
-He says whomsoever have the guts to kill a Brahmin can take over his land.
-After many attempts the Godman and troops fails and leaves.
+He says whomsoever has the guts to kill a Brahmin can take over his land.
+After many attempts the Godman and troops fail and leave.
 Giri and his house are attacked by men with guns.
 However, they are unable to bring any damage to the house.
 The Godman makes the attack is by maoists and thus Giri is forbidden from entering his house.
 He goes up to the hill in search of the unknown man but doesn't find him.
-He learns from Jameel that the unknown man is Azlan Muhammed, who lived in Mumbai.
+He learns from Jameel that the unknown man is Jameel's brother Azlan Muhammed, who lived in Mumbai.